-- Credit for courses may be accepted from regionally accredited institutions of higher education, provided the student has received a letter grade of "C" (2.0 on a 4.0 scale) and the course credit and content are similar to the course content at Mid-State. - Students who plan to take courses at another institution and transfer them to Mid-State toward program requirements are strongly encouraged to meet with their student success counselor to review how the coursework from the other college/university would be applied to their Mid-State program. - The student must provide an official transcript of credits and an official description of the courses(s) for which the credit is requested. - The grade from the transferred course will not show on the Mid-State transcript.
-Courses that do not meet program requirements may be accepted by Mid-State for elective credit. - For credits earned at nationally accredited institutions, please see guidelines for Credit for Life Experience.
+• Credit for courses may be accepted from regionally accredited institutions of higher education, provided the student has received a letter grade of "C" (2.0 on a 4.0 scale) recorded on an official transcript and the course credit and content are similar to the course content at Mid-State.

+- Students who plan to take courses at another institution and transfer them to Mid-State toward program requirements are strongly encouraged to meet with their academic advisor to review how the coursework from the other college/university would be applied to their Mid-State program. - The student must provide an official transcript in a sealed envelope or request that the credit-awarding school send it electronically to the Credit for Prior Learning coordinator.
+Transcripts must include the credits earned as well as an official description of the courses(s) for which the credit is requested. - The grade from the transferred course will not show on the Mid-State transcript.
+Courses that do not meet program requirements may be accepted by Mid-State for elective credit. - For credits earned at nationally accredited institutions, please see guidelines for credit for life experience.